-Integrating Stripe for event ticket payments
+Integrating with Stripe for online card payments

-Fees correct as of 8th January 2018.
+Fees are correct as of 17th April 2023

 Completing the Stripe Integration